-Danielle Gilman is a third-year PhD student.
+Danielle Gilman is a fourth-year PhD candidate.
 Her research focuses on twentieth-century British literature, specifically British modernism.
 Danielle earned her MA in English: 1850 to the Present from King's College London where she wrote her master's thesis on Virginia Woolf's "war novels" of the 1920s.

-Danielle has recently presented on the relationship between the eighteenth-century and twentieth-century woman critic at the British Women Writer's Conference in Athens, GA in 2016, and also on Virginia Woolf's critical engagement with Walter Scott at the 26th Annual International Conference on Virginia Woolf in Leeds, UK.
-Her essay, "A Critical Heritage: Virginia Woolf, Leslie Stephen, and Walter Scott," will be published in Virginia Woolf and Heritage: Selected Papers from the 26th Annual Conference on Virginia Woolf (Clemson UP/ Liverpool UP) in 2017.
+Danielle recently presented on Rebecca West's early career as a journalist at SAMLA in Atlanta, GA (Nov.
+3-5, 2017), and also on Virginia Woolf's critical engagement with Walter Scott at the 26th Annual International Conference on Virginia Woolf in Leeds, UK (June 16-19, 2016).
+Her essay, "A Critical Heritage: Virginia Woolf, Leslie Stephen, and Walter Scott," was published in Virginia Woolf and Heritage: Selected Papers from the 26th Annual Conference on Virginia Woolf (Clemson UP/ Liverpool UP) in June 2017.

 BA from Manhattan College